 Shop & equipment

 Expedition Press is a production shop, with teaching activities and events squeezed in on the side.
-We primarily design and print from handset type on platen presses.
-We occupy a 420 square foot space that's full to the brim with metal type, printing presses, paper, and ink.
-On sunny days we can open the garage door and roll the paper cutters out, allowing for fresh air and community events.
+We primarily design and print from handset type on antique presses.
+We occupy a 600 square foot space with an office and press room that's full to the brim with metal type, printing presses, paper, and ink.

-Our two main presses are a 1906 Colt's Armory and a 1901 Golding Jobber.
-We also have three tabletop presses: a Nolan proof press, a 5x8 Craftsman Imperial, and a nipping press.
-In the paper cutting department, we have a Vagelli board shear and a 23-inch Challenge guillotine.
+Our three main presses are a 1961 Heidelberg Windmill, a 1950 Vandercook No. 4, and a 1901 Golding Jobber.
+We also have two tabletop presses: a Nolan proof press and a nipping press.
+In the paper cutting department, we have a 26in Chandler & Price guillotine.
 We also have a 1-inch button maker and a 1930s Remington Rand typewriter.
-All our machines are hand operated (or foot — the Golding has a treadle) except the Colt's, which is motorized, but still hand-fed one sheet at a time.
+Mechanically, our machines run the gamut from handfed treadle-operated (the Golding) to auto-fed motorized (the Heidelberg).

 Type-wise, well — we have lots of type.
 Mostly metal.
-Of six type cabinets and three galley racks, only four cases hold wood type.
+Of five type cabinets and two galley racks, only four cases hold wood type.
 We're into poetry, so of course book-sized metal type suits our work well.
 Perpetua is our house serif and Standard Medium is our house sans.
 We also have a decent run of Caslon and a lot of display faces.

-The heart of our collection came from Stern & Faye, Printers: imposing stone, furniture rack, the Golding, the guillotine, and most of the type.
-The Colt's came by circuitous route from Harold Berliner in Nevada City, CA, and the board shear was found by a good friend in a dark corner of a second-use building materials store.
-The Nolan came from Clawhammer Press and the Craftsman, our first press, was a gift from Carolina Veenstra.
-The nipping press was a gift from Dave Myhre of Duckabush Bindery.
+The heart of our collection came from Stern & Faye, Printers: imposing stone, furniture rack, the Golding, and most of the type.
+The Heidelberg came from Oak Harbor by way of Jami and Terry of Sherwood Press and the Vandercook came from Viktor and Diane of Watermark Bindery on Marrowstone Island.
+The Nolan came from Michael Hepher of Clawhammer Press and the nipping press was a gift from Dave Myhre of Duckabush Bindery.
 It was spray-painted silver; several hours of careful lacquer thinner application revealed the original black finish and gold pin striping!
 You never know what's going to show up.

-Images by Jovelle Tamayo, copyright 2020, all rights reserved (except for Kingston beach photo, second from top).
+Image by Jovelle Tamayo, copyright 2020, all rights reserved.